GEM-benchmark/NL-Augmenter/transformations/chinese_butter_fingers_perturbation/README.md

 # Chinese Pinyin Butter Fingers Perturbation 🦎  + ⌨️ → 🐍
-This perturbation adds noise to all types of text sources containing Chinese characters (sentence, paragraph, etc.) proportional to noise erupting from keyboard typos making common errors resulting from Chinese characters that have similiar Pinyin.
+This perturbation adds noise to all types of text sources containing Chinese characters (sentence, paragraph, etc.) proportional to noise erupting from keyboard typos making errors resulting from Chinese characters that have similiar Pinyin.

 Author name: Timothy Sum Hon Mun
 Author email: timothy22000@gmail.com

 ## What type of a transformation is this?
-This transformation acts like a perturbation to test robustness.
-Few letters picked at random are replaced with letters which are at keyboard positions near the source letter.
+This transformation perturbes Chinese input text to test robustness.
+Few Chinese characters that are picked at random will be replaced with characters that have similar pinyin (based on the default Pinyin keyboards in Windows and Mac OS) where the user may accidentally select the wrong character from the returned results.

 Generated transformations display high similarity to the source sentences i.e. the code outputs highly precise generations.

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks which have a sentence/paragraph/document with Chinese characters as input like text classification, text generation, etc.

 ## Previous Work

 1) There has also been some recent work in the contrast sets of the GEM Benchmark (ACL 2021):
 ```bibtex
 @article{DBLP:journals/corr/abs-2102-01672,